 - How much you were earning at your job before you became injured

-Besides the above factors, your workers compensation will also depend on how much the insurance company providing the workers comp benefits is planning to pay on your claim.
+Besides the above factors, your workers’ compensation will also depend on how much the insurance company provides the workers’ compensation benefits plans to pay on your claim.

-Your lawyer will use the factors above and current workers’ compensation laws to come up with a number for your workers’ compensation.
-If you are unable to work for a certain period of time, Georgia has certain laws about what disabled workers are able to receive through workers’ compensation.
+Your lawyer will use the factors above and current workers’ compensation laws to develop a number for your workers’ compensation.
+If you cannot work for a certain period, Georgia has specific rules about what disabled workers can receive through workers’ compensation.

-Your lawyer will use workers comp laws and your costs to calculate your workers compensation.
+Your lawyer will use workers’ compensation laws and your costs to calculate your workers’ compensation.

 Total Disability Benefits